 “Once one of the most dangerous places in the world, Comuna 13 is now a cradle of art and culture.”

 The city of Medellin is divided into communes.
-Comuna 13 is a slum consisting of thousands of brightly colored houses at the top of a very steep hill.
-But this comuna is different from the other 15 because of the enormous amount of colorful street art and graffiti.
+Comuna 13 consists of thousands of brightly colored houses at the top of a very steep hill and is different from the other 15 comunas because of the enormous amount of colorful street art and graffiti.

 “Tucked away in a corner of the former ‘murder capital of the world’ is Comuna 13, once one of the most dangerous places in the world, and now a cradle of art and culture, and a symbol of the fight against terror.”

 – The Hindu